-- SOLID navy blue, red, or white shirts

-- All shirts must be solid in color with no pin stripes or logos of any kind with the exception of the CTA campus-specific logo shirt.

-- A collar and sleeves are required.

-- The collared shirt and the long-sleeved shirt do not have to be the same color, i.e., red can be worn with white or navy blue, navy blue can be worn with red or white, and white can be worn with red and navy blue.

-- All shirts must be tucked in.
+- SOLID navy blue, red, or white shirts - All shirts must be solid in color with no pin stripes or logos of any kind with the exception of the CTA campus-specific logo shirt. - A collar and sleeves are required. - The collared shirt and the long-sleeved shirt do not have to be the same color, i.e., red can be worn with white or navy blue, navy blue can be worn with red or white, and white can be worn with red and navy blue. - ALL shirts must be tucked in. - When long sleeved shirts are worn under the collared shirt, the shirts must be red, white, or navy blue.

 All jewelry will remain on the owner.
 Jewelry shall be worn in the manner designed.
 Pierced body jewelry, other than earrings in the ears, is not to be allowed.
 Hair shall be neatly groomed.
 Appropriate hairstyles and cuts, as well as natural hair colors, are acceptable.
 Bangs shall be worn above the eyebrows or pinned away from the eyes.
 No face make-up or eye make-up shall be worn at school.